eidietrich/mt-election-maps/README.md

     + Add city labels and major highways?
 (NOT NOW)

 - County table
-    + Organize by region (urban counties, others...)
+    + Organize by region (urban counties, others...
 Conversation w Becker, Nov 1:
 - He'll make dashboard template - with tabs for each race
 - I need to make self-contained javascript functions rendering each graphic using data.
 - Make a function that generates each tab, pulls in each graph.
 - Include an on-tab refresh button that checks for new data, re-renders graphs if there's new data

-Workplan:
-- Put together tabulations first, then figure out what/how to present in maps

 ## References